bbauska/meta-react-basics/README.md

  }
 ```

-**Step 3:** Then, inside the parentheses, you added the following code:
+<b>Step 3:</b> Then, inside the parentheses, you added the following code:

 ```
 <h1>This is an h1 heading</h1>